intel/neural-compressor/docs/source/tuning_strategies.md

 Intel® Neural Compressor supports new strategy extension by implementing a subclass of `TuneStrategy` class in neural_compressor.strategy package and registering this strategy by `strategy_registry` decorator.

-for example, user can implement a `Abc` strategy like below:
+For example, user can implement a `Abc` strategy like below:

 ```python
 @strategy_registry